geoffmcnamara/gmodules/README.md

 * gtools.py a collection of many tools to help produce charts or tables from data

+This set of tools offers over 100 functions.

-Example of use in c:wode:
+Example of use in code:

 ```python
 from gtools import printit, dbug, funcname, docvars, gselect, quick-plot, gtable  # etc